 That's why I think a decent road trip should last at least weeks, preferably months.
 And don't worry, at least in North America, I guarantee you'll never run out of things to do and see or roads to travel.

 2. Research your route

-The essence of road tripping is about freedom.
+The essence of road-tripping is about freedom.
 The freedom to move where you want, when you want.
-Like one of the ultimate road trips songs says,
+As one of the ultimate road trip songs says,

 I am so all for that!
-Love that song!
+I love that song!

 However - spontaneity does not negate research and planning.

 There's such a wealth of information available online; it would be a shame to drive past this incredible attraction and miss out on it, wouldn't it?
 I always thoroughly research the area we plan to be going through.

 I use sites like Roadside America and Trip Advisor to provide me with unusual ideas for small stops along the road, too.
 I try to document everything in my notes - or at least keep it somewhere in my head.

 Based on my research, I do create a plan.
 I have a spreadsheet outlining our route, including all those places - big and small - that I found while researching.

 I jot down the mileage we'll need to cover every day and the time it could take to make sure it's even feasible.
 That way, I don't have to flip coins to decide our route.
 At least, not daily 😉